hanabi/hanabi.github.io/README.md

 ### The Elimination Bluff / The Elimination Layered Finesse

 * It is possible to lie to a player who has *Elimination Notes* on their hand and pretend like you are performing an *Elimination Finesse* on them, causing them to play their oldest card as per the convention.
 This can cause an unrelated playable card to play.
-* If the player who performed the clue was in *Bluff Position*, then it is to be treated like a *Bluff*, and thus they will not know where the actual *Elimination Card* is.
+* If the player who performed the clue was in *Bluff Seat*, then it is to be treated like a *Bluff*, and thus they will not know where the actual *Elimination Card* is.
 (However, in most cases, at this point there will only be one remaining card with an *Elimination Note* on it, so it won't matter.)
-* If the player who performed the clue was not in *Bluff Position*, then the blind-playing person is expected to keep playing until they find the intended card.
+* If the player who performed the clue was not in *Bluff Seat*, then the blind-playing person is expected to keep playing until they find the intended card.
 This is similar to how a *Layered Finesse* works, but it is inverted such that they play cards from oldest to newest.

 ### The Patch Finesse